seawolf/PumpPoster/README.md

 existing username for those sites.
 Replace `YOUR_USERNAME_HERE` in the `lib/pump/menu.rb` file accordingly.

+NOTE: the RealTimeTrains API currently requires authentication.
+Register at https://api.rtt.io and supply your credentials in the RTT_CREDS.YML file (an example file can be found as RTT_CREDS_EXAMPLE.YML).

 As the software is currently in an early version, it may break.
 There is not much/any/enough handling of, for example, network errors or invalid data received from external feeds.
 If you encounter any errors